-The Venture Series shares were also acquired at a discount to their fair value and in this case the price was calculated as 43.5% of the net asset value per Venture Series share on the day prior to the date of the Arrangement Agreement, adjusted based upon the per share net assets value of the Venture Series portfolio as at the end of the business day immediately prior to May 28, 2021: the price for Balanced Shares (series 1) was \$1.7977 and for Balanced Shares (series 2) was \$1.5157.
-The Balanced Shares (series 2) were renamed as Legacy Shares and each outstanding Balanced Share (series 1) was exchanged for 1.18 Legacy Shares Those who opted to continue to hold their Legacy shares and maintain their pro rata participating position in the Legacy portfolio hold 3% of the total Legacy Shares.
+The Venture Series shares were acquired at a discount to their fair value, with their purchase price calculated as 43.5% of the net asset value per Venture Series share on the day prior to the date of the Arrangement Agreement, adjusted based upon the per share net assets value of the Venture Series portfolio as at the end of the business day immediately prior to May 28, 2021: the price for Balanced Shares (series 1) was \$1.7977 and for Balanced Shares (series 2) was \$1.5157.
+The Balanced Shares (series 2) were renamed as Legacy Shares and each outstanding Balanced Share (series 1) was exchanged for 1.18 Legacy Shares Those who opted to continue to hold their Legacy shares and maintain their pro rata participating position in the Legacy portfolio held 3% of the total Legacy Shares.
 The Company distributed all excess cash for each Series, if any, to the shareholders as a dividend just prior to closing.

-Under the terms of the WOF Transaction, PTF has an obligation to make certain additional payments to those former Venture Series shareholders from which they acquired shares (the "Exiting Shareholders") in the event of the completion of a divestment of a portfolio investment prior to May 18, 2022 (the "Contingent Payment Obligation").
+Under the terms of the WOF Transaction, PTF has an obligation to make certain additional payments to those former Venture Series shareholders that sold their shares (the "Exiting Shareholders") to PTF, for divestments of portfolio investments (the "Contingent Payment Obligation").